Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Satellite-Derived LST

 \section{Satellite-Derived LST}

-In this section, we will define LST, explain how it is derived from satellite observations, and discuss the challenges associated with the trade-off between spatial and temporal resolution in satellite data.
+In this section, we will define LST, explain how it is derived from satellite observations, discuss the challenges associated with the trade-off between spatial and temporal resolution in satellite data, and highlight the differences between LST and SR.